 Graphics Card vs GPU

 A GPU, short for Graphics Processing Unit, is a specialized processor dedicated to graphics processing tasks, as the name obviously suggests.
-Since it is a specialized chip designed and optimized specifically for these types of tasks, it is much more efficient at it than a CPU and it handles most of the workload when it comes to in-game graphics.
+Since it is a specialized chip designed and optimized specifically for these types of tasks, it is much more efficient at it than a CPU is and it handles most of the workload when it comes to in-game graphics.

 So, “GPU” refers specifically to the graphics chips manufactured by Nvidia and AMD, while “graphics card” refers to the final product that you’re buying off the shelf, usually made by partner companies such as Asus, MSI, Gigabyte, EVGA, and others.